 9 October 2018

-Andrew Hodges looks at fan activism and organising in the home of World Cup finalists Croatia – a powerful, politicised and unpredictable movement that sees the left locked in constant battle with the far right.
+Andrew Hodges looks at football fan activism and organising in Croatia – a powerful, politicised and unpredictable battle between the left and the far right

 Labour and reselection: the panic last time

 As anti-Corbyn Labour MPs kick up a fuss in the press about possible reselections, Hilary Wainwright looks back at the strikingly similar alarm in the parliamentary establishment in the 1970s and 1980s

 Remi Joseph-Salisbury writes that institutional racism is not just about individual teachers, but a lack of clear school-wide or nationwide policy.

 The new Women’s Super League season kicked off in September with renewed media attention.
 Alex Culvin analyses the growth of women’s football